joinalahmed/fossassam/content/post/hacktoberfest-ghy.md

 **1:30PM - 3:30PM** : Hands on Hacktoberfest Hacking! - Students find repositories to contribute to, volunteers help them contribute.

-**3:30PM - 4:00PM** : Closing notes and Opportunities in Open Source
+**3:30PM - 4:00PM** : QA, closing notes and Opportunities in Open Source.

 Do share about this event as much as you can! 😄